cryptomator/hub/keycloak/README.md

 npm run dev
 ```

-The Cryptomator Theme is [based on the Keycloak theme](https://github.com/keycloak/keycloak/tree/main/themes/src/main/resources/theme/keycloak).
+The Cryptomator Theme is [based on the Base theme](https://github.com/keycloak/keycloak/tree/main/themes/src/main/resources/theme/base).
 Use it as a reference.

 ## Release Builds